MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/understand-irs-tax-forms.md

 ---
-Description: Learn about the tax forms issued by Microsoft, including who will receive them and when they are made available.
+description: Learn about the tax forms issued by Microsoft, including who will receive them and when they are made available.
 title: Understand IRS tax forms issued by Microsoft ms.date: 10/31/2018 ms.topic: article